 I never set out to “be” a psychopomp.
 I didn’t even know the word for it at first.
-I simply found myself, again and again, in moments where a soul needed assistance at final passage—or when someone grieving needed reassurance that their loved one’s journey into the light had been met with grace.
+I simply found myself, again and again, in moments where the energy of a life was loosening its grip—moments where loved ones sensed a lingering presence, or where the grieving needed reassurance that what was held, feared, or unfinished was releasing into peace.

-Only later did I realize this gift had a name.
+Only later did I realize this kind of threshold work had a name.
 And even then, I knew it wasn’t part of my professional résumé.
 This is not work I advertise or charge for.
 It happens quietly, through people who know me or who come through trusted referrals.
 It is something I am called to do, something I am gifted to do, but not something I offer as a “service.”

 What I Understand a Psychopomp to Be